imranomar/aboutyou/readme.md

 Introduction
 =============

 Api takes 2 matrices and multiplies them and returns the result.
-End point e.g. http://localhost/api/multiply
+End point http://34.228.226.254/public/api/multiply

 Api introduces another faster multiplication algo that multiplies in 1/4th of the time to linear multiplication.  (<i> Had time so was thinking about how could the algo be made more efficient</i> ).

-End point e.g. http://localhost/api/multiplyquick
+End point  http://34.228.226.254/public/api/multiplyquick

 API Documentation
 =============